766b/GWvW_Overlay/README.md

 Please note that the name of the servers cannot be displayed due to ArenaNet disabling the API after the transition to Megaservers.

-I'm waiting the reactivation of the API to update the application
+I'm waiting the reactivation of the API to update the application.

+**EDIT :** I used a cached file for getting french server names, i'll soon provide another update for the other languages

 Remarks
 ============